ayoub-jabiri/mini-digital-wallet-v2/README.md

 ## 🔌 API Documentation

-The **Mini Digital Wallet v2** provides a RESTful interface for managing users and their financial assets.
+The **Mini Digital Wallet v2** provides a RESTful api endpoints for managing users and their financial assets.
 All request and response bodies are in `JSON` format.

 ### 👤 User Management
 Endpoints for handling user profiles and authentication.